robota-x/superset_viz/README.md

 ## Installation

-- run `bash setup_initial.sh`.
+- run `bash setup_one.sh`.
 This will create a virtualenv, install the requirements and create a config file
 - fill in the data in the newly created `config.ini` file in the root folder of the project.
   - to obtain credentials for Monzo, visit [the dev playground](developers.monzo.com/api/playground) and login
-  - the database location is in sqlalchemy format, for example `postgresql+psycopg2:///superset` connects to psql with no user/pwd and uses the DBs `superset_main` and `superset_data`
+  - the database location is in sqlalchemy format, for example `postgresql+psycopg2:///superset` connects to psql with no user/pwd and uses the DB `superset`
-  - (optional, if you use map format) login into mapbox and get your public token [here](https://account.mapbox.com/access-tokens/)
+  - (optional, to be able to load maps in your charts) login into mapbox and get your public token [here](https://account.mapbox.com/access-tokens/)
-- create the empty DBs manually (TODO: automate this)
-- run `bash setup_final.sh` to update the db schema, import the transactions from Monzo and import the dashboard/data sources in Superset.
+- run `bash setup_two.sh` to create the db and update the schema, import the transactions from Monzo and import the dashboard/data sources in Superset.
 You will have to enter some data to setup a login

 ## Usage